Sheet Pan Shrimp Boil

 5 from 1 vote

-This Sheet Pan Shrimp Boil takes all the flavors of a classic shrimp boil and turns them into an easy one-dish dinner!
-Juicy shrimp, spicy sausage, and simple vegetables will make this your next go-to.
+This Sheet Pan Shrimp Boil takes all the best parts of a classic Southern seafood boil and turns them into an easy one-dish dinner!
+Juicy shrimp and spicy sausage are baked in the oven with corn and potatoes for a flavor-packed meal that will become your next go-to.
 Even better?
 It’s naturally gluten-free!

 A close-up photo of sheet pan shrimp boil with corn, shrimp, and potatoes in a white boil.